 The rise of cryptocurrencies has been nothing short of meteoric.
 But as the amount of money flying around in crypto has increased, so has it's appeal to bad actors.

-Now crypto hacks have become a depressingly common occurrence – in 2022 alone crypto hackers stole a whopping 3.8 billion.
-These criminals are always on the lookout for new ways to steal your digital assets, whether from a crypto exchange, crypto wallet or a bridge between blockchains, Bitcoin, Ethereum and the other cryptocurrencies available out there are under attack.
+Crypto hacks have now become a depressingly common occurrence – in 2022 alone crypto hackers stole a whopping 3.8 billion.
+These criminals are always on the lookout for new ways to steal your digital assets, whether it's a crypto exchange, crypto wallet or a bridge between blockchains, Bitcoin, Ethereum and the other cryptocurrencies available out there are under attack.

 Understanding the Types of Crypto Hacks

-Before we explore the tips, let's lay out the most common types of cryptocurrency hacks out there.
+Before we explore the tips, let's lay out the most common types of cryptocurrency you might come across.

 Exchanges are a way for users to buy, sell and store cryptocurrency, and many crypto investors rely on them.
 Exchange hacks happen when hackers find ways to exploit vulnerabilities in a cryptocurrency exchange's security system to steal digital assets.
 As exchanges hold a large amount of crypto assets for their users, they are juicy targets for would-be hackers.
 A major crypto exchange hack can potentially see a massive amount of cryptocurrency stolen.